 This is one of the most critical stages in setting up an aquarium and the most common area of failure for beginners.
 If you do not allow your tank to complete the nitrogen cycle before adding fish, they will get New Tank Syndrome or ammonia and nitrite poisoning.
 Common symptoms of New Tank Syndrome include loss of coloring, hiding in corners with clamped fins and lying near the bottom of the aquarium.
 Ultimately, New Tank Syndrome is lethal to your fish.

 Resources and recommended supplies:

-Books and websites with information on common fish diseases and how to treat
+- Books and websites with information on common fish diseases and how to treat them

 To learn more, go to petco.com and download your free Aquatic Success Kit.